Extensive contracts for the manufacture of goods

 Another area we cover simply but thoroughly is to give you options on what happens to new intellectual property created in course of development.
 Who will own a new process, a varied product, a design not used, or a derived product?

-If you are concerned about IP issues, you may need to support your manufacturing agreement with an agreement relating specifically to intellectual property.
+If you are concerned about IP issues, you may need to support your manufacturing agreement with an intellectual property licensing agreement.

 If your counter party is outside the UK